Mando & Banjo Week - July 31-August 6, 2016

 CELTIC GUITAR ACCOMPANIMENT (Robin Bullock)

 This class will cover the basic skills essential to providing good session guitar accompaniment.
 Conducted in standard tuning, a number of the concepts could also be applied to other tunings.
 The student will learn basic chord shapes, modal chords, chord inversions, and a variety of progressions for effective accompaniment in the principal keys used in Irish music.
 We will focus on jigs and reels, with detours for other dance tune forms and perhaps a song or two, but it’s worth mentioning that many of these skills can also be applied to other musical genres and styles.
 Classes will be taught mainly by ear.
 Students are encouraged to bring an audio recorder, pen and notebook.

 In the last hour before supper, Ed will lead a non-threatening bluegrass jam for all levels and instruments.
 Come have fun channeling your inner Bill Monroe!
 (No class limit)

 BAND SESSIONS (staff)

-During the last hour of the day, there will be a special class time for students of any skill level to form bands, along with students from Fiddle Week.
-With the guidance of instructors, band members arrange and rehearse with the option of performing at the student showcase on Friday evening.
-(Sign up for band sessions at Orientation, no advanced registration required.)
+During the last hour before supper, there will be a special class time for students of any skill level to form bands, along with students from Fiddle Week.
+With the guidance of instructors, band members arrange and rehearse with the option of performing at the Student Showcase on Friday evening.
+(Sign up for band sessions at first band meeting time, no advanced registration required.)